Vargodl/DVwords-WeekenStrung/README.md

 # DVwords-WeekenStrung©
 PLEASE NOTE: All of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.

+I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonoymized and/or altered for effect to protect the innocent and mock the guilty.

+April 18

+We are the tops…
+…of dandelions.

+The unexamined life May not be worth living (according to Socrates) but I must add that the examined life isn’t necessarily the be all and end all, either.

+Pfizer is the first pharma company to post >$100BILLION in revenue (last year)!!!
+Mostly, admittedly due to wise and successful investments in COVID treatments, but still!!!
+Even though I worked for Pfizer and it is a good company, somehow we have to reign in medical costs.
+On a flip side of sorts, almost 1 million US nurses will leave nursing by 2027.
+That isn't sustainable either.

+Do I contradict myself?
+Very well then, I contradict myself.
+Not life alone, death, many deaths I’ll sing,
+(Walt Whitman)

+Me…thoughtful thoughter of dutiful daughter, turning… to live with animals.

+A Cherokee Folktale

+An old Cherokee told his grandson, “My son, there is a battle between two wolves inside us all.”

+“One is Evil.
+It is anger, jealousy, greed, resentment, inferiority, lies and ego.

+The other is Good.
+It is joy, peace,love, hope, humility, kindness, empathy, and truth.”

+The boy thought about it, and asked, “Grandfather, which wolf wins?”

+The old man quietly replied, “The one you feed.”

-I intend to not reveal specific embarassing intimacies of anyone so some of this will be generalized, anonymized and/oraltered for effect.
+This day I altered the disclaimer from "I intend to not reveal specific embarassing intimacies of anyone so some of this will be generalized, anonymized and/oraltered for effect."
+--to:
+"I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationship,s so some of this will be generalized, anonymized and/or altered for effect to ptrtect the innocent and mock the guilty."

+A la Caravaggio, who I’m learning about, who may or may not have insulted a rival, Cesari, by a painting of his with a dwarf sticking its tongue out at Cesari's painting.

 April 17